DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FOREX-CONTRACT/PROCESSING/Link-forex-contract.md

 -	Select the applicable forex contract.
 -	On the Action Pane, on the **Forex contracts** tab, select **Link to document**.

+<ins>Option 1 - Manually allocate amounts</ins>
 -	Select the applicable **Purchase order(s)**.
 If the selected document’s unallocated amount is less than the forex contract’s amount, the user will be able to select multiple documents until the forex contract amount has been fully allocated.
 -	Each selected document’s **Allocate** field will automatically update to the amount it is able to allocate.
 The field can also be edited to a different amount, but needs to be:
     - Less or equal to the document’s unallocated amount.
     - Less or equal to the forex contract’s unallocated amount.
 -	Select **OK**.

+<ins>Option 2 - Auto allocate amounts</ins>
+- Select the **Auto allocate** button to automatically allocate the forex contract's unallocated amount top-down to the documents.
+- Select all the records that should be alloced and select **OK**.